 This has not always been the case however.
 Christians didn’t use the sign of the cross as their religious symbol for many generations after Christ was crucified.
-Rather than being a Christian symbol it had associations with executioners.
+Rather than being a Christian symbol of hope and love, it only had the negative association as an execution apparatus for criminals.

 In heraldry crosses are grouped into the following main categories:

-) is often depicted as the type used to crucify Jesus, although we don't know for certain what the True Cross looked like.
-In any case, the style doesn't matter as much as the meaning of the cross.
+The former (✝) is often depicted as the type used to crucify Jesus, although we don't know for certain what the True Cross looked like.

 The Crux Immissa has a Patibulum (horizontal beam) inserted at right-angles to the upright post.
 Immissa means 'inserted', and this is the more common form of the Christian cross.